 DoubleClick for Publishers & DoubleClick Ad Exchange Become Google Ad Manager

-In an effort to become an ad platform “for the next generation of content,” Google has unified DoubleClick for Publishers and DoubleClick Ad Exchange under one platform, Google Ad Manager, breaking away from the constraints of ad servers and Sell-Side Platforms to build new programmatic solutions.
+In an effort to become an ad platform “for the next generation of content,” Google unified DoubleClick for Publishers and DoubleClick Ad Exchange under one platform, Google Ad Manager.
+This action breaks the constraints of ad servers and Sell-Side Platforms.
+Additionally, the combined platform helps build new programmatic solutions.
 According to Google, Ad Manager is “a complete ad platform that helps you earn more and grow revenue, no matter how you sell.”

-Ad Manager functions as a complete sales channel, allowing users to optimize revenue across all buyers and monetize the new places and platforms where are watching, playing, or engaging with content.
+Ad Manager functions as a complete sales channel that allows users to optimize revenue across all buyers.
+Additionally, Ad Manager helps monetize the new places and platforms that we watch, play, or engage with content.
 In Google’s words:

 “Ad Manager gives you a single platform for delivering, measuring and optimizing ads wherever your audience is engaging—including connected TVs, Accelerated Mobile Pages (AMP), mobile games and other apps, and platforms like YouTube and Apple News.”

-Additionally, Google is using Ad Manager to guard against issues that have been plaguing the digital advertising agency, like ad fraud.
-Ad Manager has over 30 controls to help users manage their ads and ensure they meet brand values, preventing spam and malware and other problems that degrade user experience and hurt a company’s reputation.
+Finally, Google is using Ad Manager to guard against issues that previously plagued digital advertising agencies, like ad fraud.
+Ad Manager contains over 30 controls that help users manage their ads.
+Plus, the controls ensure they meet brand values, which prevents spam and malware.
+All of these steps help prevent problems that degrade user experience and hurt a company’s reputation.

 Resources for Those Just Getting Started with Google Ads

 As with everything in this digital age, change happens quickly – and often – and Google’s advertising products are no exception.
-The internet giant is paving the way toward a more streamlined online advertising experience, lowering the entry barrier so that small businesses can seize the opportunity, while at the same time making it easier for veteran marketers and agencies to execute sophisticated campaigns.
+For example, the internet giant paved the way toward a more streamlined online advertising experience.
+Plus, the platform helped lower the entry barrier so that small businesses can seize the opportunity.
+Finally, Ads also makes it easier for veteran marketers and agencies to execute sophisticated campaigns.

 Google AdWords may now be Google Ads, but the process of familiarizing yourself with the platform remains the same.
-If you are just getting started in the world of online advertising, we have gathered resources to help get you started on a path toward success:
+For those getting started in the world of online advertising, we gathered some resources that help navigate a successful path.